We envision a feature where health equity is achieved with optimal health and wellbeing assured for all Californians.

 Healthcare delivery is at a crossroads with new mandates, new research, and new technology – all designed to help people live a fuller and healthier life.

-At the same time, the number of Latinx in California has increased dramatically to almost 40 percent of the population and more than half of elementary school students in California are Latinxs.
+At the same time, the number of Latinx in California has increased and remains at almost 40 percent of the population.
+And more than half of elementary school students in California are Latinxs.